pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 conda activate
 ```

 Note: The `"anaconda3"` module makes use of Python 3.
-If the project to set up uses Python 2, then `"anaconda2"` should
-be loaded, but it would be better to convert the project to Python 3 instead.
-The specific instructions for activating
+To use Python 2, load `"anaconda2"` instead.
+However, we recommend that you convert the project to Python 3 instead.
-each module can be found when running the command "`module help MODULENAME`".

 ## Create new environment

-When creating a new environment with Conda, there are two main ways to do it:
+There are two ways to create a new environment:

-1. To use the regular "conda create" command, which can create a blank environment if no packages are specified, or it
+1. Use the "conda create" command.
+You will create a blank environment if no packages are specified, or you
-   could start by installing a list of packages (and it's dependencies) passed as an argument.
+   can install a list of packages (and their dependencies) by passing those as an argument.

     ```shell
     # This will create an empty environment, but it's not recommended as is because the command is not specific.